Axlfc/edit-movie/README.md

 # edit-movie

 #### TODO:
+* Prove consistent horizontal-to-vertical video and vertical-to-horizontal logic
-* Prove music video short can be edited and exported correctly
+* Prove music video short based on images or video input can be edited and exported correctly
-* Functions to upload video to Youtube (or YT shorts) and to TikTok automatically after being exported.
+* Functions to automate upload videos to Youtube (or YT shorts) and to TikTok automatically after being exported.